3osmic/Group3-repo-projects/Test-Driven-Development-Lab.md

 ###  Step 4 (Do It Yourself - Test Using Exceptions)

 ###  Step 5 (Do It Yourself - Run the Tests with Pytest)
+In order for you to run your pytest's you must be in the terminal of your code editor

+The command for running your tests are below:

+`pytest test_example.py`

 ## FAQ (Frequently Asked Questions)
  <a id="faq"></a>